-In this article Corinna Laurie, specialist occupational therapist consulting at the NAS Helen Allison School and director of Evolve Childrens's Therapy Services Ltd, explains what occupation therapy is and how it can help children with autism.
-Corinna explores the essential role of occupational therapy intervention for children with autism and gives examples of the therapeutic interventions and simple startagies to target sensory processing disorders.
+In this article Corinna Laurie, specialist occupational therapist consulting at the NAS Helen Allison School and director of Evolve Children's Therapy Services Ltd, explains what occupation therapy is and how it can help autistic children.
+Corinna explores the essential role of occupational therapy intervention for autistic children and gives examples of the therapeutic interventions and simple strategies to target sensory processing disorders.

 Why is occupational therapy Important for children with ASD?